QuranicPath logo

 "There are some people who serve Allah on the edge of true faith: if something good comes their way, they are satisfied.
 But if they are tested, they revert to their old ways - losing both this world and the Hereafter - that is the clearest loss!"
 (Qur'an 22:11)

-Allah will test you with both good and bad in this world, to see whether you belong to either of the above sorts of people:
+Therefore, Allah will test you with both good and bad in this world, to see whether you belong to either of the above sorts of people:

-"Do people think they will be left alone after saying ‘We believe’ without being put to the test?
+"Do people think they will be left alone after saying, ‘We believe’, without being put to the test?
 We had tested those who went before them, so that Allah would distinguish those who are truthful and those who are liars."
 (Qur'an 29:3)

 Therefore, the true believers are those who remain devoted to Allah under all circumstances in life.
 Allah exists no matter what befalls them and deserves to be worshipped at all times.
 And they know they have no escape from Allah.
 Everything they experience is a test of their faith.
 Thus, they serve Allah with true faith at all times and pass every test Allah gives them - at good times, they thank Allah and do not become spoilt, at bad times they continue to serve Allah and look to the Hereafter for their patience and perseverance.